 What you get

-A working public-safe or customer-specific sandbox experience that stakeholders can inspect.
+A working public-facing or customer-specific sandbox experience that stakeholders can inspect.

 Screenshots, test notes, known limits, source assumptions, and next-stage requirements.